microsoft/reverse-proxy/docs/docfx/articles/diagnosing-yarp-issues.md

 The above gives general information about the request and how it was processed.

-### Using ASP.NET 6 Request Logging
+### Using ASP.NET Request Logging

-If running on .NET 6, then ASP.NET includes an additional middleware component that can be used to provide more details about the request and response.
+ASP.NET includes a middleware component that can be used to provide more details about the request and response.
 The `UseHttpLogging` component can be added to the request pipeline.
 It will add additional entries to the log detailing the incoming and outgoing request headers.

 ``` C#
 // This method gets called by the runtime.
 Use this method to configure the HTTP request